nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The search is case-insensitive. e.g., `ghost@woods.com` will match `ghOst@woOds.com`.
 - Only one email can be searched at each time.
-- Full email must be used for corresponding student to be found.
+- Full email must be used for corresponding student to be found e.g., `ghost` will not match `ghost@woods.com`.

 ```yaml
 ❗Caution: